 How to make sesame chicken

 This version is nostalgic while also being firmly modern.
 Think of the recipe as three steps.
-First, you make a simple marinade for the chicken.
-I use boneless, skinless chicken thighs, which are more flavorful than breasts and stay juicy when cooked.

 - When frying, you’ll want use a large heavy pot (such as a Dutch oven).
 Heat the oil to 350°F, then add your battered chicken.
 If you don’t have a thermometer, you can test to see if the oil is hot enough by adding a small piece of chicken.
 It should start bubbling and fizzing immediately.
 Since the chicken is cut into small pieces, it only takes about three minutes to cook through.